rcrqub/spmsapp/README.md

 ## Overview

 The Sanitary Product Management System (SPMS) is a digital solution developed as part of the CSC4008 module, focusing on Digital Transformation.
-This system aims to streamline and enhance the management of sanitary products focusing on Feminie Hygine Products.
+This system aims to streamline and enhance the management of sanitary products focusing on Feminine Hygiene Products.
 ## Features